 - This bill requires bicyclists operating on 45 mph speed limit roads or greater to have 144 square inches of high visibility or reflective clothing or material visible from the rear.
 There are exemptions for crossings and large bike events.

-- Requires motor vehicles to use the opposite side of the road or an adjacent travel lane to pass people on bicycles.
+- It requires motor vehicles to use the opposite side of the road or an adjacent travel lane to pass people on bicycles.

 - Prohibits motorists from steering unreasonable close to people riding bicycles in those lanes.